pomerium/pomerium/docs/reference/readme.md

 If set, the HTTP Redirect Address specifies the host and port to redirect http to https traffic on.
 If unset, no redirect server is started.

-### Websocket Connections

-- Environmental Variable: `ALLOW_WEBSOCKETS`
-- Config File Key: `allow_websockets`
-- Type: `bool`
-- Default: `false`

-If set, enables proxying of websocket connections.
-Otherwise the proxy responds with `400 Bad Request` to all websocket connections.

-**Use with caution:** By definition, websockets are long-lived connections, so [global timeouts](#global-timeouts) are not enforced.
-Allowing websocket connections to the proxy could result in abuse via DOS attacks.

 ### Metrics Address

 - Environmental Variable: `METRICS_ADDRESS`